voomflights/react-native-adyen-encrypt/README.md

 ### Android

-1. Install package with `$ npm install react-native-adyen --save`
+1. Install package with `$ npm install react-native-adyen-encrypt --save`
 2. That should be it 😅

 ## Usage